HuzaifaAbdulRehman/Mart-Management-System/README.md

 A comprehensive C++ application for managing retail store operations including inventory, employees, billing, and sales monitoring.

+## Contributors / Group Members

+- Saad Shakeel — 23k-0614
+- Abdul Moiz Hossain — 23k-0553
+- Huziafa Abdul Rehman — 23k-0782

 ## Description

 This Mart Management System is an Object-Oriented Programming (OOP) project built in C++ that provides a complete solution for managing a retail mart.
-The system features user authentication, product inventory management across multiple categories, employee management, billing operations, and sales tracking.
+The system features user authentication, product and employee management, billing, and sales monitoring.

 ## Features